 Although post boosting (same as ‘promoting a post’) may not always be the best type of Facebook ad for ecommerce companies, or any kind of business really, it can be a useful tool in engaging with existing followers and audiences beyond your followers.
 It's a great way to build brand awareness

-In this guide, we’ll cover the basics of post boosting, the best post boosting strategies that make it worth it today, and how to automate post boosting.
+In this guide, we’ll cover the basics of promoting a post, the best post promoting strategies that make it worth it today, and how to automate post boosting.

 Promoting a Facebook post makes one of your existing posts be seen by more people by paying Facebook to “boost” its distribution.
 A Facebook boosted post is a type of paid advertisement product from Facebook.

-Most Facebook marketing experts will advise against boosting and promoting Facebook posts because generally people don’t take into consideration the goal and whether there are more effective alternatives.
+Most Facebook marketing experts will advise against promoting Facebook posts because generally people don’t take into consideration the goal and whether there are more effective alternatives.
 However, I’ll show you a few ways how boosted posts could be a part of an effective Facebook ad scaling strategy.

 Facebook makes promoting a post really simple.

-Go to your Facebook Page and find the post you want to boost.
+Go to your Facebook Page and find the post you want to promote.
 You should see a “Boost Post” button at the bottom of the post.

 You have two options:

 The first option will ask Facebook’s algorithm to prioritize showing your ad to people who are more likely to click the link.
 The second option asks it to prioritize people who are more likely to engage with the post on Facebook.